Google Search Tips

 Now you need to know where to find those long tail keyword phrases.
 You can start off my putting yourself into the shoes of the person entering an inquiry into the search engine, what would you write if you wanted a particular product, service or piece of information.

-You will still need to do further research into the viability of any phrase you identify and assess whether it is a term worth focusing on, but you do now at least have a means of finding some potential candidates for exploration.
-The recommendation is that you focus about 70% to 80% of your writing to the long tail and about 20% to 30% to the short tail, you never know when you might get lucky.
-What that means is 2% to7% of the 70% to 80% is your long tail keyword phrase and 2% to 7% of 20% to 30% of your content should be a short tail phrase or word, Hope you understood that but if not you can try this Keyword Density tool to help.
+You will still need to do further research into the viability of any phrase you identify and assess whether it is a term worth focusing on, but you do now at least have a means of finding some potential keywords for further investigation.
+The recommendation is that you focus about 70% to 80% of your writing to the long tail and about 20% to 30% to the short tail, because you never know when you might get lucky.

 I feel a lot more folks require to read this, very good info.